anav5704/Note-App-MERN/README.md

 SECRET= // your secret key goes here
 ```

-After setting up the environment and adding your backend routes, run ```npm start``` to run the app.

-## Important!
-The backend routes for the Express app are hardcoded in the client/src/hooks/controllers/useNoteController file for all 6 controllers, please change it to your own backend routes.
+The backend routes for the Express app are hardcoded in the ```client/src/hooks/controllers/useNoteController``` file for all 6 controllers, change it to your own backend routes.

 ```
 const response = await axios.get("https://digidiary.onrender.com/api/notes") // change these links
 ```

+After setting up the environment and adding your backend routes, run ```npm start``` to run the app.

 ## Acknowledgments
 Special thanks to Aaryan, Danvil, Ilisoni, Indeevar, Mesake, Rohan, Veer and Vetaia (I am nothing without my boys).